Matthew 18:3-4 King James Version (KJV)

 Childlike faith is quick to forgive and to forget.
 It doesn’t hold a record of wrongs.
 What has been has been.
 We are not to let it erect barrier on what is to come.

-I am writing to you who has given up on that dream, on that vision, on that business, on that calling that God has given you.
+I am writing to you who has given up on that dream, vision, business, and calling that God has given you.
 Just because doors have not opened, just because you have faced resistance does not mean you will not make it.
 Many give up and begin to think something is not meant for them because they have encountered resistance.
 They need only refer back to the bible.

 Exodus 9:1